 He served as a director of Agro Power Development Inc. (“APDI”) from 2004 until October 2006.
 Between 1995 and 2000, Mr. Holewinski also served as Senior Vice President of Business Development for APDI.
 Mr. Holewinski has co-founded two biotechnology companies and also co-founded a company with novel precast concrete technology for the construction industry.
 Between 1983 and 1988, Mr. Holewinski was a Manager of Business Development for ConAgra, International.
 Mr. Holewinski has a Bachelor of Arts degree from Pennsylvania State University and a Master of Business Administration degree from Harvard University.

 Mr. Woodward is a member of the Audit Committee and Compensation Committee.
-Mr. Woodward serves as a director of a number of private, public companies and charitable institutions.
+Mr. Woodward serves as a director for a number of private and public companies as well as charitable institutions.
 These include the P.A.
-Woodward Medical Foundation, , Brentwood College and the Sea to Sky Gondola Corp.
-He serves as the current Chair Vancouver Coastal Health Authority, and the Chair of the Keg Royalty Trust.
+Woodward Medical Foundation, Brentwood College and the Sea to Sky Gondola Corp.
+He serves as the current Chair for the Vancouver Coastal Health Authority, and the Chair of the Keg Royalty Trust.

 Michael received a Bachelor of Science degree in Aeronautical Science and Aviation Management from Embry Riddle Aeronautical University in Daytona Beach, Florida.